rexim/scala-parser-combinators/README.md

-# scala-parsing-combinators #
+# scala-parser-combinators #

-Materials of [4geo](https://github.com/4geo/)'s seminar on "Parsing Combinators".
+Materials of [4geo](https://github.com/4geo/)'s seminar on "Parser Combinators".

 * presentation/ — contains LaTeX sources of the presentation
-* sources/ — contains Scala sources of a simple implementation of parsing combinators.
+* sources/ — contains Scala sources of a simple implementation of parser combinators.